-Through the Substance Abuse Block Grant (SABG), provided by the Arizona Health Care Cost Containment System (AHCCCS), selected schools are able to develop and implement evidence based drug prevention programs; screening and assessment of behavioral health and substance abuse; after school opportunities for more healthy youth engagement; and, annual back to school night drug education for families and faculty.
+Through the Substance Abuse Block Grant (SABG), provided by the Arizona Health Care Cost Containment System (AHCCCS), selected schools are able to develop and implement evidence-based drug prevention programs; screening and assessment of behavioral health and substance abuse; after-school opportunities for more healthy youth engagement; and, annual back to school night drug education for families and faculty.
 SABG funding is also used to expand PAX Tools and PAX Good Behavior Game (GBG) across Arizona.
 PAX Tools is a collection of trauma-informed, evidence-based behavioral strategies for families and communities to promote the development of self-regulation of the children in their lives.

 Title II Formula Grant

 GOYFF distributes funding to organizations for the implementation of programs that support the core requirements of the Juvenile Justice and Delinquency Prevention (JJDP) Act.
-The Arizona Juvenile Justice Commission has developed top priority issues that are identified as significant challenges that youth, families and professionals face within the juvenile justice system.
+The Arizona Juvenile Justice Commission has developed top-priority issues that are identified as significant challenges that youth, families, and professionals face within the juvenile justice system.

 Grant Reviewer Application

-We are seeking volunteers who are interesting in serving as grant reviewers.
+We are seeking volunteers who are interested in serving as grant reviewers.
 Grant reviewers are responsible for providing constructive feedback and assessment on current and future grant applications submitted to this office.
-This opportunity provides individuals with invaluable experience in the grant writing process, which can be utilized in a wide variety of fields in both the private and public sector.
+This opportunity provides individuals with invaluable experience in the grant writing process, which can be utilized in a wide variety of fields in both the private and public sectors.
 Ultimately, successful applicants will have the chance to help bring resources to the state to enrich the lives of everyday Arizonans.